giv-lab/givr/docs/source/geometry.rst

    l.p2 = vec3f{...};

-Multiline
+MultiLine
 --------------------------------------------------------------------------------

-A multiline is simply a series of line segments which may or may not be connected.
+A MultiLine is simply a series of line segments which may or may not be connected.
 It is analogous to the GL_LINES rendering type.

 Parameters
 ************
 It takes a list of lines as its parameters::

-    struct multiline {
+    struct MultiLine {
         std::vector<line> segments;
     }

 You can also add line segments using the following API::

-    multiline l;
+    MultiLine l;
-    l.add_line(givr::line{p1, p2});
+    l.addLine(givr::line{p1, p2});
-    l.add_line(p1, p2);
+    l.addLine(p1, p2);

 Data
 ******
-The multiline geometry provides this data to the style:
+The MultiLine geometry provides this data to the style:
   * vertices

 Example
 *******
 ::

-   givr::multiline ml;
+   givr::MultiLine ml;
    ml.segments.push_back(givr::line{p1, p2});
    ml.segments.push_back(givr::line{p3, p4});